Costochondritis

 • shoulder blade, trunk, and thoracic strengthening

-• graduated return to gym, rowing, swimming, or sport
+• graded return to gym, rowing, swimming, throwing, or sport

 Load management matters because irritated chest wall tissues often flare when you do too much too soon.
-A better plan is to reduce provoking tasks, restore comfortable movement, and then progress activity step by step so the area settles while your tolerance improves.
+The goal is not complete rest.
+A better plan is to reduce clear triggers, keep easy movement going, then progress activity in steps.

-This is especially important if symptoms started after coughing, gym work, rowing, swimming, or a sudden training spike.
-Our exercise load management page explains how to progress without repeatedly stirring symptoms up.
+This is useful when symptoms started after coughing, gym work, rowing, swimming, throwing, or a training spike.
+Our exercise load management guide explains how to progress without repeatedly stirring symptoms up.

-Chest pain needs urgent medical review when it feels crushing, heavy, unexplained, or comes with breathlessness, fainting, nausea, sweating, or pain spreading into the jaw or arm.
-Costochondritis is usually a benign chest wall condition, but serious causes must be ruled out first.
+Chest pain needs urgent medical review when it feels severe, heavy, crushing, tight, worsening, unexplained, or lasts longer than 10 minutes.
+Seek urgent help if it comes with breathlessness, fainting, nausea, cold sweats, palpitations, or pain spreading into the jaw, neck, back, or arm.
+Costochondritis is usually a chest wall condition, but serious causes must be ruled out first.

 Call 000 immediately if you have:

-• pain spreading to the jaw, neck, or left arm
+• pain spreading to the jaw, neck, back, or left arm

 Frequently Asked Questions